parikshitadhikari/ScissorPaperRock/README.md

 # ScissorPaperRock
-In this repository, you can find python code to Scissor, Paper, Rock game.
+Here, you can find python code to Scissor, Paper, Rock game.